How to tell the difference between soreness and an injury

 Where the injury occurred

-- Low back strain – This is the most common injury and the result of weak muscles in the back due to prolonged inactivity, sitting, or improper lifting techniques.
+- Low back strain – This is the most common injury, resulting from weak muscles in the back due to prolonged inactivity, sitting, or improper lifting techniques.

 - Shoulder strain – Shoulder joints have a wide range of motion; repetitive motions such as throwing or swimming can often lead to overuse and rotator cuff injuries.